aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. Uncomment `hostedZoneId` and `domainName` and provide their respective values from your Hosted Zone.
 If you dont have a domain configured, follow instructions to [create a Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
 1. Run `chmod 777 <STAGE>.yaml` to allow local script to read the file

-Note: For Solutions Implementations deployment, the `awsRegionShortName` value will be pre-assigned to `test`.

 ### Setup CDK
 We'll be using AWS CDK to deploy our code to AWS.
 Follow the steps below to onboard CDK onto your AWS `Main Account`.